How to Buy Flood Insurance and File a Flood Insurance Claim

 You must pay for the full year’s premium when buying flood insurance, so plan accordingly.

-Step 1: Notify your insurance company.
-Star by notifying your insurer of any flood damage to your property.
+Notify your insurance company.
+Start by notifying your insurer of any flood damage to your property.
 When filing a claim, you need to have the following information in hand:

 - The name of your insurance company